 If you are looking for something quick and interesting, go for the street crepes sold in Chinese towns and cities.
 In Chinese, street crepes of pancake cakes are called jiānbǐng guǒzī.
 They are quite tasteful and have a characteristic savory saucy taste.
 These crepes are made of wheat flour, mung bean flour, egg, green onions, and fermented flour sauces.

 This is an instant warm food, and it’s perfect for cold days.
-The steamed buns are quite common in China, and they are sold in street stalls and even in the mat restaurants.
+Steamed buns are quite common in China, and they are sold in street stalls and even in mat restaurants.

 They are known as bāozī in Chinese, translating to Wraps, and they have a characteristic sweet/ savory stuffing feeling.
 These buns are made of flour, pork, sweet bean paste, or vegetables.
 The buns are cooked in a big steamer or in small bamboo steamers.
 The stuffing are often sweet flings such as custard, sweet red bean paste, and some sugary black sesame seeds.
 You just need to ask for your preferred buns depending on the stuffing.

 If you are looking for an almost-meal, the Chinese Hamburgers are a great option for you.
 Known as ròujiāmó that translates to Meat Sandwich bun in Chinese, this savory stuffed meat sandwich or bun made of mutton or pork and flour is a must-have for anyone trying out street foods in China.